Skip to Main Content

 Originally from Iran, Ekhlaspour earned her medical degree at Kerman University of Medical Sciences in Iran.
 She completed a residency in pediatrics at the Icahn School of Medicine at Mount Sinai, followed by a fellowship in pediatric endocrinology at Harvard Medical School and Massachusetts General Hospital.

-Ekhlaspour is a member of the American Diabetes Association, Endocrine Society, Pediatric Endocrine Society and Iranian American Medical Association.
+Ekhlaspour is a member of the American Diabetes Association, Endocrine Society, Pediatric Endocrine Society and International Society of Pediatrics and Adolescents with Diabetes.

 • Residencies